neocrym/tfca/README.md

  - `ca_postal_code`
  - `ca_serial_number`

+You can also request that the CA certificate be requested for specific DNS names, IP addresses, or URIs with these variables.
+Each one of them is a list of strings.
+ - `ca_dns_names`
+ - `ca_ip_addresses`
+ - `ca_uris`

 Information about the leaf certificates are set by assigning a mapping to the `leaf_certs` variable.
 The mapping keys become the filenames for the certificates and private keys, and the mapping values must contain these keys:
  - `validity_period_hours` -- **Optional.** The number of hours after issuing that the CA certificate will be valid for.
  - `early_renewal_hours` -- **Optional.** The number of hours until the CA certificate is eliglble for early renewal.